aweirth/Cloud-Computing/Week 3 Hadoop/README.md

 docker exec -it docker-hadoop-namenode-1 /bin/bash
 ```

 ### This is where me and Cameron ran into the problem with the Apple chips and could not finish.
+The node repeatedly kept crashing and restarting.